odewahn/gpt-level-classifier/README.md

 The server code is in the `./server` directory of this repo.
 It's deployed as a cloud function, and uses the Google `functions-framework` and `npm-watch` for local development.

-To get started, run `npm install` in the `./server` direcory.
+To get started, run `npm install` in the `./server` directory.
 Once that's finished, run

 ```
 npm start watch